virtual-kubelet/virtual-kubelet/test/e2e/README.md

 ## Running the Test Suite

+The E2E test suite targets a Kubernetes cluster whose name appears in your kubeconfig.
+`Makefile.e2e` keeps the historical guard: the current kubectl context must be `minikube`, `docker-for-desktop`, `docker-desktop`, or a `kind-*` context, unless you opt out (see below).
+Below are examples using common distributions.

+### Using Minikube

 Since our CI uses Minikube, we describe below how to run E2E on top of it.

 To create a Minikube cluster, run the following command after [installing Minikube](https://github.com/kubernetes/minikube#installation):